-The kick-off party will take place at Oxbow Blending & Bottling located at 49 Washington Avenue in Portland from 5 PM -9 PM and will include a special beer launch from Oxbow: Saison Aquatic a Farmhouse ale with sea salt and sugar kelp from Heritage Seaweed, and Garden Party a Farmhouse ale with heather, sweet gale, sweet annie, pineapple sage, conditioned with raspberry honey and Brettanomyces, in collaboration with Cambridge Brewing Co in Massachusetts.
-In addition to the beer launch, the night’s events include a seaweed demo, seaweed food specials from Duckfat Frites Shack, and music from DJ HiDuke.
+The kick-off party will take place at Oxbow Blending & Bottling’s Washington Avenue location in Portland on Thursday, April 20th from 5 PM -9 PM and will include a special beer release from Oxbow: Saison Aquatic a Farmhouse ale with sea salt and sugar kelp from Heritage Seaweed.
+In addition, the evening’s events will include interactive seaweed demos (find out how many seaweed species there are in Maine!), oysters for Lady Shuckers, food from Duckfat Frites Shack on site, and music from DJ HiDuke.

 Events will be taking place all week throughout Greater Portland.
 To view the full list of events head here.